 Living Building Challenge is a trademark of Cascadia Region Green Building Council (Cascadia) and International Living Building Institute (ILBI).
-The terms "Living Buildings" and "Living Building" and "Living Building Leader" and "Living Future" are also trademarks of Cascadia Region Green Building Council and International Living Building Institute.
+The terms "Living Buildings" and "Living Building" and "Living Building" and "Living Building Council and International Living Building Institute.
 No use of these terms is allowed without written permission from ILBI, and no project may claim to reach 'Living Building' status without review and approval by ILBI.